1coderookie/KobraGoNeoInsights/docs/printserver.md

 If you're asking yourself now "What the heck is this guy talking about - I have four USB connectors available there, so what's the problem?" - well, let me try to explain it to you very simple:
 Imagine you connect your RPi3 to a monitor and plug in a mouse, keyboard, your 3D printer and a webcam to the USB sockets and maybe you also use the LAN connection (because everybody who knows wireless uses wires ;) ).
 Then you start your printing process sending the gcode file to the printer and start to observe the printing process using the camera.
 Then all of the informations are running across the same one and only USB port of the SoC (the main CPU).
 That means that most likely you'll find yourself noticing some kind of stuttering during the printing process and/or the stream of the webcam.
 That doesn't occur because of a lack of RAM or CPU power (what people use to assume) - that occurs because of the architecture and the bottleneck "one USB port at the SoC".
 So you can see it like a four lane street going down to one lane - as soon as there's (much) traffic on all of those four lanes, you'll get stuck in the traffic where it goes down to one lane.

 So does that mean you shouldn't use a RPi?
-No, not at all - just be aware of the fact that it might not be the best solution for your money.
-It works fine if you don't use the time lapse function of OctoPrint or if you can avoid using an additional webcam at all.
+No, not at all, it works absolutely fine - just be aware of the fact that it might not be the best solution for your money during these times where they became pretty expensive.

+??? tip RPi and Touchscreen

+    If you're using a RPi, you can add a touchscreen to it and install an additional software like [OctoDash](https://github.com/UnchartedBull/OctoDash) which gives you a nice clean UI for OctoPrint optimized for small screens.
+It allows you to display certain status informations and makes it possible to interact with OctoPrint directly using the touchscreen.
+    Especially when you're using the Klipper firmware instead of the stock firmware this a great solution to still be able to monitor and control your printer while you're sitting in front of it as the regular control unit of your printer doesn't work with Klipper anymore.

 ??? tip "RPi and a (Web-)Cam"